 One type uses a fluid-filled implant placed under the chest muscle.
 This procedure is done at the same time as a mastectomy.

 Sometimes a two-step reconstruction will be advised.
-A tissue expander is used to stretch a patient’s existing skin and muscle, and an implant is placed with a second surgery.
+First, a tissue expander stretches a patient’s skin and muscles, and an implant is placed with a second surgery.
 A tissue expander is an empty implant shell that your surgeon will periodically inject with fluid, typically every 1 to 2 weeks.
-With each fluid injection, which is done through a port placed under the skin, the muscle and skin are stretched.
+With each fluid injection done through a port placed under the skin, the muscle and skin are stretched.
 Your surgeon will determine when the muscle and skin are stretched enough to replace the expander with an actual implant.

 While there have been vast improvements with breast implants, there are still risks that include: